Esraasalahzidane/The-Project/Function & Non-function requirement.md

 ### 2.1 Job seeker add his name, address, email, mobile, photo and his job title to his profile.
 ### 2.2 Job seeker upload his CV  to the profile.
 ## 3 Job Posting
-### 3.1 Employee can post jobs and specify description, requirements, and skills for these jobs.
+### 3.1 Employee  post jobs and specify description, requirements, and skills for these jobs.
 ## 4 Job Search
 ### 4.1 Job seeker search for his job title, or any other job.
 ### 4.2 Job seeker filter the jobs by date post, experience, and job type.